kushalkolar/MESmerize/readme-pypi.md

 Caiman is used for the following Viewer modules: CNMF, 3D CNMF, CNMFE, caiman motion correction and Detrend DFOF.

 #### tslearn
-In order to use tslearn features you will need ``tslearn~=0.2.2``.
+In order to use tslearn features you will need ``tslearn``.
 This can be installed via pip or conda, see the detailed installation instructions for more details: http://docs.mesmerizelab.org/en/master/user_guides/installation.html

 tslearn is used for KShape clustering, cross-correlation analysis, and some of the flowchart nodes.